 After October 1, up to half of the STSs may be pulled for maintenance as long as unscreened turbine units are not operated.

-Between Thanksgiving and December 15, if the National Weather Service forecast for Lower Monumental Dam is below 20°F for the 24 hours or longer, the STSs may be removed.
+Between Thanksgiving and the Monday of the 3rd week of December , if the National Weather Service forecast for Lower Monumental Dam is below 20°F for the 24 hours or longer, the STSs may be removed.
 Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM.

 At the end of the season, make a formal determination as to the adequacy of STS mesh and any replacement needs.